SyxP/integral-domains/content/post/intro-rep-theory-1.md

 image = ""
 caption = ""
 +++
-This is still in the progress of being written(!)
+This is still in the progress of being written.

 This is a series of blog posts that plan on covering a topic both extremely elegant and surprisingly useful.
 Here, we assume basic familiarity with the notions of groups,